|| F.S. 1001.64; FAC 6A-14.057

 - For students to be selected in a student organization leadership role, the student must be currently enrolled at Seminole State College by the time of application for the student leadership position.

-- Students must be in good academic (minimum overall GPA of 2.0) and no current conduct violations or investigations.
+- Students must be in good academic standing (minimum overall GPA of 2.0) and no current conduct violations or investigations.

 - Students must be enrolled in a minimum of 6 credit hours while they hold their leadership position.